dpezely/url-shortener-service/README.md

 	  -p 8088:80  url-shortener ./one-writer-multiple-readers.sh

 When running from within Docker or other containers, be aware subdirectories and files will be created in your current directory.
-These files will be owned by `root`.
+These files may be owned by `root`.

 ## Running As Command-line Utility